Directors/Instructors

 Experience

-Mr. Beard has been teaching for twenty-one years in public and private school, as well as providing lessons for numerous private students.
+Mr. Beard has been teaching for twenty-nine years in public and private school, as well as providing lessons for numerous private students.
 He has taught all levels of music from elementary through high school, and is presently the director of the Waterford Kettering High School orchestra program which includes Chamber, Symphony, and Concert orchestras.
 His Chamber Orchestra has received frequent “Superior” ratings at MSBOA State festivals and performs regularly around the area.
 Mr. Beard is the Treasurer for the Michigan Homeschool Music Network, as well as MSBOA District 4.
-In the 2007 – 2008 school year, Mr. Beard was chosen MSBOA District 4 Orchestra Teacher of the Year.
-Mr. Beard directs the OHMI Symphony Orchestra, who performed at MSBOA State Orchestra Festival and received a Division II rating this year.
+In the 2008 school year, Mr. Beard was chosen MSBOA District 4 Orchestra Teacher of the Year, and MSBOA State Orchestra Teacher of the Year in 2020.
+Mr. Beard directs the OHMI Symphony Orchestra, who performed at YAC State Orchestra Festival and received a Superior rating this year.
 Mr. Beard directs the Symphony Orchestra.

 Education